Race and ethnicity in censuses: Guinea-Bissau

 The population of Guinea-Bissau was enumerated by ethnicity in 1950 and in 2009.

 Ivory Coast

 The people of Ivory Coast were enumerated by ethnicity in 1948, 1957–1958, and 1988.
 The ethnicity data from 1957 to 1958 was only for the rural areas of the country, though.

 Kenya

 Since 1945, Kenya enumerated people by ethnicity from 1948 all the way up to its most recent census in 2009 (however, the 1999 census ethnicity figures were not made public).
-There were some concerns about asking an ethnicity equation in the 2009 census since it came just a year after the disputed Kenyan presidential election of 2007 and the riots that followed it, but Kenya went through with asking about ethnicity in 2009 anyway.
+There were some concerns about asking an ethnicity equation in the 2009 census since it came just a year after the disputed Kenyan presidential election of 2007 and the riots that followed it.
+Kenya, nevertheless, went through with asking about ethnicity in 2009.

 The number of ethnic categories and sub-categories recorded in the country's census has changed significantly over time, expanding from 42 in 1969 to more than 120 in 2019.